-The FAA has posted the ROD on the FAA Web site at http://ast.faa.gov.
-In addition, paper copies of the ROD will be sent out with the signed Programmatic Agreement to persons and agencies on the distribution list (found in Chapter 8 of the Final EIS).
+The FAA has posted the Final EIS on the FAA Web site at http://ast.faa.gov.
+In addition, CDs of the Final EIS were sent to persons and agencies on the distribution list (found in Chapter 8 of the Final EIS).
 A paper copy and a CD version of the Final EIS may be reviewed for comment during regular business hours at the following locations:

-Additional Information: Under the Proposed Action, and the alternative selected by the FAA for implementation, the FAA would issue a Launch Site Operator License to NMSA that would allow the State to operate the proposed Spaceport America Commercial Launch Site.
-The EIS analyzed launching both horizontal and vertical launch vehicle (LV) launches.
+Additional Information: Under the Proposed Action, the FAA would issue a Launch Site Operator License to NMSA that would allow the State to operate the proposed Spaceport America Commercial Launch Site for both horizontal and vertical suborbital LV launches.
 Horizontal LVs would launch and land at the proposed Spaceport America airfield.
 Vertical LVs would launch from Spaceport America and either land at Spaceport America or at WSMR.
 Rocket-powered vertical landing vehicles would land on either the Spaceport America airfield or a vertical launch/landing pad.

 In addition, the Proposed Action includes construction of facilities needed to support the licensed launch activities at the proposed launch site.
 Development of Spaceport America infrastructure would occur in two phases.
 The total area of land disturbed by construction would be approximately 970 acres; the total area of the final facilities footprint would be approximately 145 acres.
 The proposed Spaceport America boundary would encompass approximately 26 square miles.
 This area currently contains both State and private land.